phpab/phpab.github.io/source/docs/components/googleanalytics/index.md

 * In GA: Integrate Google Analytics tracking
 * In GA: Set your Goals in control panel
 * In GA: Create experiments against a created goal.
-* In PhpAB: Create tests that have as identifier the code provided by GA for the experiment.
+* In PhpAB: Create tests that have as identifier the **Experiment ID** provided by GA for the experiment.
 * Run the PhpAb
 * Use GoogleClassicAnalytics or GoogleUniversalAnalytics to render the JavaScript that will let Google Analytics know, which variant users are expericing.